Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 An Omega-3 Poll

 Tantalizing observations suggest that docosahexaenoic acid may have wonderful health benefits, but the results of some experiments with the chemical have been disappointing.
 More research is needed to clarify the functions of DHA in our bodies.
-For example:
+Some questions that need to be answered are listed below.

 - How do DHA's effects differ from EPA's effects?